 - Number all pages

 - Upload one document that includes both essays

 Be sure to save a copy of your essays, and preview the uploaded document to ensure that the formatting is preserved.

 Editing Your Essays

 Begin work on the essays early to give yourself time to reflect, write, and edit.

 Feel free to ask friends or family members for feedback — especially about whether the tone and voice sound like you.
 Your family and friends know you better than anyone.
 If they think the essays do not capture who you are, how you live, what you believe, and what you aspire to do, then surely we will be unable to recognize what is most distinctive about you.

 Feedback Vs. Coaching

 There is a big difference, however, between “feedback” and “coaching.”
 You cross that line when any part of the application (excluding the letters of reference) ceases to be exclusively yours in either thought or word.

 Appropriate feedback occurs when others review your completed application — perhaps once or twice — and apprise you of omissions, errors, or inaccuracies that you later correct or address.
 After editing is complete, your thoughts, voice, and style remain intact.
 Inappropriate coaching occurs when you allow others to craft your application for you and, as a result, your application or self-presentation is not authentic.

 It is improper and a violation of the terms of this application process to have someone else write your essays.
-Such behavior will result in denial of your application or withdrawal of your offer of admission.
+Such behavior will result in denial of your application or revocation of your admission.